kissgyorgy/my-stars/README.md

 - [asciinema/asciinema](https://github.com/asciinema/asciinema) - Terminal session recorder 📹
 - [tealdeer-rs/tealdeer](https://github.com/tealdeer-rs/tealdeer) - A very fast implementation of tldr in Rust.
 - [fastly/pushpin](https://github.com/fastly/pushpin) - A proxy server for adding push to your API, used at the core of Fastly's Fanout service
-- [ankitects/anki](https://github.com/ankitects/anki) - Anki's shared backend and web components, and the Qt frontend
+- [ankitects/anki](https://github.com/ankitects/anki) - Anki is a smart spaced repetition flashcard program

 ## SCSS